LarsBreum/WebprogrammingLab2/README.md

 Hooks can be used for most things now.

 function components are easier to read and implement in many cases, and can use props directly.
+Ingen stor skillnad utan bara syntaxen.
 ## Q2

 The render function must be a pure function of props and the component state, the values returned by useState().
 What happens if the output of the render function is depending on other data that changes over time?

 Answer: We can get "kapplöp" if are dependent on other variables.
-We also we want to update the DOM and the UI, which react does when the state changes.
+We also want to update the DOM and the UI, which react does when the state changes.

 ## Q3